Graham says FBI deceived Senate Intelligence Committee in 2018 briefing on Steele dossier: 'misled the hell out of them'

 Graham called for people to be prosecuted over what he called 'a second crime' after the FBI misled the FISA court

-Senate Judiciary Committee Chairman Lindsay Graham said on "Sunday Morning Futures" that the FBI deceived his counterparts in the Senate Intelligence Committee during a 2018 interview on the investigation into Russian election interference, citing a newly released he obtained through the Department of Justice.
+Senate Judiciary Committee Chairman Lindsey Graham said on "Sunday Morning Futures" that the FBI deceived his counterparts in the Senate Intelligence Committee during a 2018 interview on the investigation into Russian election interference, citing a newly released document he obtained through the Department of Justice.

-According to Graham, R-S.C., the Senate Intelligence Committee in 2018 called in the FBI to testify on the reliability of the notorious Steele Dossier.
+According to Graham, R-S.C., the Senate Intelligence Committee in 2018 called the FBI to testify on the reliability of the notorious Steele Dossier.
 The dossier was pivotal to the Foreign Intelligence Surveillance Act (FISA) warrants the bureau obtained for former Trump aide Carter Page as part of its "Crossfire Hurricane" investigation into Russian election interference.

-The senator said that the FBI then told the committee there was no reason to doubt the dossier and primary subsource that ex-British spy Carter Page used in putting together the dossier, despite the fact the source had previously said that the dossier mischaracterizes the information he gave Steele.
+The senator said that the FBI told the committee there was no reason to doubt the dossier and the primary subsource that ex-British spy Christopher Steele used to put together the dossier, despite the fact the source had previously said that the dossier mischaracterizes the information he gave Steele.

 "It was Horowitz, during his investigation of the warrant application, found information in 2018 where the FBI was called on the Senate Intel Committee because people were getting suspicious about the subsource ... at the Senate Intel Committee level and the FBI was sent over to brief them," Graham said.
 "And they did to the Senate Intel Committee what they did to the FISA court.
 They misled the hell out of them.
 They said there's no evidence from the subsource to suggest that Steele fabricated anything in the dossier."